lemocla/Which-way-is-up/README.md

           - Information from the User Model is used to create the UserProfile upon signing up

         - **UserProfile model**
-          - Stores detail information about user such as full name, phone number, address that can be retrieved at checkout or when contacting the shop owner
+          - Stores users' detail information such as full name, phone number, address that can be retrieved at checkout or when contacting the shop owner
           - Stores wishlist items using many-to-many relationship with artwork model
-          - This model is related to orders and reviews to easily retrieve users order details and reviews
+          - This model is related to orders and reviews to easily retrieve users' order details and reviews

         - **PortfolioCategory model**
           - Stores category name for portfolio
           - Is used to generate dynamic nav bar menu ang group portfolios together

         - **Portoflio model**
-          - Stores detailed information about a portfolio to be displayed in portfolio pages such as name, description, materials, image and status
+          - Stores detailed information about a portfolio such as name, description, materials, image and status and is used to display content in portfilios' pages (ex. work and commission)
           - Status information is used to decide whether the portfolio is displayed or not
           - Related with artwork model to display image library

         - **ShopCategory model**
-          - Stores category and category back end name
+          - Stores category name and category back end name
           - Used to generate dynamic shop's dropdown menu and shop pages
           - Used to retrieve list of artwork to be displayed on relevant shop pages